Medical Appointment Conversation Doctor Adobestock 176035379

 The committee works with partners to follow scientific developments in screening, including screening research, screening policies in other countries and emerging technologies.
 It aims to ensure all screening recommendations are embedded in a robust ethical framework and will help to reduce health inequalities.

-If screening is approved, how long will it take to set up a screening programme?
+How long will it take to set up a screening programme?

 We can’t say for certain – but we can look at similar recent examples to estimate how long it might take to set up a screening programme.